clermontech/clermontech.github.com/README.md

     ### {speaker's full name} • {talk's title}

+    [ ## Sponsors ]

 You MUST add a map in the `Informations pratiques` section.

-You SHOULD add a Eventbrite widget in the `Inscription` section.
+You SHOULD add an Eventbrite widget in the `Inscription` section.

+You MAY want to add a `Sponsors` section, it should be the last one.

+You can change the "mascotte" image (bottom right) by setting the `mascotte_img`.
+The `flickr_set_id` number allows to fetch pictures from Flickr.

 ### New Talk Page